A cowboy hat on a fence post, the classic style behind a protective helmet cover.

 A great helmet blends seamlessly into your ride, offering protection without being a distraction.
 It should feel like a natural part of your gear, not a bulky afterthought.
 But with so many options on the market, how do you know which one is right?
 We'll walk through the four most important things to consider: safety certifications, the shell and impact protection, overall fit and comfort, and the durability of the materials.
 By understanding what these elements mean for your safety and experience, you can confidently choose a helmet that delivers on both style and substance.
 This will help you sort through the options and find the perfect match for your needs, ensuring you ride with confidence every time.

-Check for Safety Certifications
+First Things First: Check for Safety Certifications

 Your helmet's primary job is to protect your head, so its safety rating is the most important feature.
 Always look for a helmet that meets current safety standards.
 For equestrian helmets, the key certification to look for is from the American Society for Testing and Materials (ASTM).
 This label means the helmet has been rigorously tested for impact resistance.
 While no headgear can protect you from every possible impact, an ASTM-certified helmet is designed to give you the best possible protection during a fall.
 Don’t settle for anything less; your safety is worth it.

-Examine the Shell and Impact Protection
+Judging the Shell and Impact Protection

 The outer shell is your first line of defense.
 It’s designed to distribute the force of an impact and resist punctures.
 Some models, particularly those styled as cowboy hard hats, are also compliant with American National Standards Institute (ANSI) standards, which are common for construction helmets.
 These often feature a ratchet suspension system and a wide brim that offers great protection from the sun and rain.
 The combination of a tough outer shell and an impact-absorbing liner underneath is what works to keep you safe, so pay close attention to how the helmet is constructed.

-Prioritize a Comfortable Fit
+Why a Comfortable Fit is Non-Negotiable

 If a helmet isn’t comfortable, you’ll be less likely to wear it.
 An improper fit can also compromise its ability to protect you in a fall.
 Thankfully, today’s western-style riding helmets are designed for long-lasting comfort, with features like adjustable harnesses, padded interiors, and ventilation to keep you cool.
 When you try one on, it should feel snug all around your head without any pressure points.
 It shouldn’t rock back and forth or side to side.
 A comfortable helmet is one you’ll forget you’re even wearing, which is exactly what you want.